Review | You’re going to be asked to prove your vaccination status. Here’s how to do it.

 Pros: They’re fast and work in places without digital records.

-Cons: It’s still mostly an honor system, and it’s hard to tell where they’ll be accepted
+Cons: It’s still mostly an honor system, and it’s hard to tell where they’ll be accepted.

-Better than just keeping a snapshot, transform it into a digital record you can whip out as needed.
+Better than just keeping a snapshot, a digital record can be whipped out as needed.

-The three options we looked into — VaxYes, Airside Digital Identity and Clear — have a few things in common.
+The three broadly available options we looked into — VaxYes, Airside Digital Identity and Clear — have a few things in common.
 All three let you carry your digital vaccine cards free.
 They also all require you to upload images of your CDC card and government ID, and you’ll need to manually type in details about where and when you got your jabs.

 VaxYes, created by a start-up called WellPay, converts your card into a fancy bar code known as a QR code.
 It offers different levels of “verification”: You’ll hit Level 1 just by uploading the files it asks for, which doesn’t do much to prove they’re legit.
 You’ll continue to achieve higher levels of verification as VaxYes continues its checks.